 The Higher School Certificate (HSC) is the highest educational award in secondary education in New South Wales.
 It is awarded to students who have satisfactorily completed Years 11 and 12 at secondary school.
-To be eligible, students must meet HSC course requirements and sit for the state-wide HSC examinations.
+To be eligible, students must meet HSC course requirements, meet the Minimum Standards and sit for the statewide HSC examinations.